 Wealth would have shrunk by 17.5\%.
 Our lean toward control would have been wrong.

-Under the null, treatment and control deaths arrive with equal probability, so wins and losses balance on average.
-Under the alternative ($\hat{p} < 0.5$), control deaths are genuinely more frequent, and wealth grows systematically.
+Under the null, treatment and control events arrive with equal probability, so wins and losses balance on average.
+Under the alternative ($\hat{p} < 0.5$), control events are genuinely more frequent, and wealth grows systematically.